lucasg/Dependencies/README.md

 ## Overview
-`Dependencies` is a rewrite of the legacy software [Dependency Walker](http://www.dependencywalker.com/) which was shipped along Windows SDKs, but whose developement stopped around 2006.
+`Dependencies` is a rewrite of the legacy software [Dependency Walker](http://www.dependencywalker.com/) which was shipped along Windows SDKs, but whose development stopped around 2006.
 `Dependencies` can help Windows developers troubleshooting their dll load dependencies issues.

 ## Releases